Mavodeli/youtube-downloader/README.md

 http://mavodeli.de/youtube-downloader/

-with this you need to use "update using website" to update, which fails if my server is unavailable.
+in this case you need to use "update using website" to update, which fails if my server is unavailable.